aica-technology/network-interfaces/source/README.md

 functions are `open()`, `receive_bytes(ByteArray&)`, and `send_bytes(const ByteArray&)`.

 The `close()` function can optionally be overridden to perform steps to disconnect and close the socket communication.
-If a derived class defines any cleanup behavior in `close()`, it should also be invoked statically and explicilty in the destructor of the derived class.
+If a derived class defines any cleanup behavior in `close()`, it should also be invoked statically and explicitly in the destructor of the derived class.

 An example is given below.